walkerhughes/portfolio/monte_carlo.md

 The open unit n-Ball is a ball that exists in n-dimensional space with radius 1.
 In one dimension this is a point, in two dimensions this is a circle, a sphere in 3 dimensions, and so on.
 In terms of set notation, we have

 <p><span class="math display">\[U_n = \{x\in R^n : ||x||_2 < 1\} \]</span></p>

-Luckily, we can easily implement this through code.
+We can easily find the volume of any open n-ball with Monte Carlo integration.

 ```python